310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori srsthinking %}
-Everyone in Ryuseitai is doing the best they can to understand my love for mascot characters.
+Everyone in Ryuseitai is doing the best they can to understand my love for yuruchara.

 But I can’t help but worry if I’m actually properly taking on the responsibilities of a leader…